sgdiosdado/pokemon-cards/README.md

 ```

 ## Run project
-Now you are all set to run the project, just execute `docker-compose up --build` and you can start request to the endpoints at `http://localhost:5000`.
+Now you are all set to run the project, just execute `docker-compose up --build` and you can start request to the endpoints at `http://localhost:5000/`.

+If everything is working, you'll see in console `Example app listening at http://localhost:5000` for the web server, and `Connection successful` for the MongoDB connection.

 Available endpoints: